American midfielder Adams joins Leeds, reunites with Marsch - WHIZ News

-LEEDS, England (AP) — American midfielder Tyler Adams is moving to the English Premier League with Leeds in a move which reunites him with coach Jesse Marsch.
+LEEDS, England (AP) — American midfielder Tyler Adams joined English Premier League team Leeds on Wednesday in a move which reunites him with coach Jesse Marsch.

-Adams joined Leeds on Wednesday on a five-year contract and a reported fee of 20 million pounds ($23.8 million).
+Adams signed a five-year contract, with a reported fee of 20 million pounds ($23.8 million).

 He played under Marsch in Major League Soccer with the New York Red Bulls and then in Germany with Leipzig.
 Marsch was fired as Leipzig coach last year and went on to join Leeds, who escaped relegation on the last day of the EPL season.